-e) No later than the source activation date, source meters and other system side meters will be read every 30 days.
+e) No later than the source activation date, source meters and other system side meters will be read at least monthly.

-- 2. Meter Selection, Installation and Maintenance - a) All meters will be American Water Works Association (AWWA) certified, with the exception of b), below. - b) AWWA does not have standards for magnetic flow meters.
-If a magnetic flow meter is proposed, the meter make, model, size and manufacturer specifications will be forwarded to the NHDES Water Conservation program for review.
-The meter will not be installed until receiving approval for its use from NHDES. - c) The selected size of the meters will be based on projected flow rates. - d) Meters will be installed as specified by the manufacturer, including requirements for horizontal or vertical placement, distance of straight run of pipe upstream and downstream of the meter and strainer installation.
-If the manufacturer does not supply installation specifics, meters will be installed in accordance with the "Manual of Water Supply Practices M6, Water Meters-Selection, Installation, Testing, and Maintenance" (AWWA, 2012). - e) The following meter testing and calibration schedule or meter change-out schedule will be implemented.
-If the manufacturer's accuracy warranty extends beyond the schedule below, the meter will be tested or changed-out no later than the warranty expiration date.
+- 2. Meter Selection, Installation, and Maintenance - a) All meters will be American Water Works Association (AWWA) certified. - b) The selected size of the meters will be based on projected flow rates. - c) Meters will be installed as specified by the manufacturer, including requirements for horizontal or vertical placement, distance of straight run of pipe upstream and downstream of the meter, and strainer installation.
+If the manufacturer does not supply installation specifics, meters will be installed in accordance with the "Manual of Water Supply Practices M6, Water Meters-Selection, Installation, Testing, and Maintenance" (AWWA, 2012). - d) The following meter testing and calibration schedule or meter change-out schedule will be implemented.
+If the manufacturer's accuracy warranty extends beyond the schedule below, the meter will be tested or changed out no later than the warranty expiration date.